 We March is one of my favorite books about protest.
 The spare text and brilliant illustrations make this a wonderful book for children as young as 3 years old.
 The light, first person narrative tells the story of a family getting ready to march in the historic event.
 Illustrations depict crowds of people from all walks of life and celebrate the excitement the event generated and the power of peaceful protest.

-Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909.
+Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 by Michelle Markel, illustrated by Melissa Sweet.
 Clara comes to NYC dirt poor but full of grit.
 She works a miserable, backbreaking job at a garment factory.
 An extraordinary individual, she taught herself to read and led the largest walkout of women workers in U.S. History, despite being beaten and jailed for participating in labor strikes.
 Melissa Sweet tells a valuable story of the history of women workers and the importance of fair labor practices.
 It is a story which still resonates today.
+Ages 5 and up.

 A is for Activist.
 A board book that’s not just for babies!
 With a fun sense of humor, this alphabet book introduces kids to the idea that life may not be all about acquiring the latest Thomas Train.
 I was worried this book would be annoyingly didactic, but the rhymes and wit make this introduction to social justice a worthwhile read.
 The book teaches generosity, compassion, consideration for others.
 Use the book as a starting point for further discussions about the topics.
 Counting on Community is the companion book which turns a simple counting book into an inspiring call to action.